9876691/rust-smart-contract/README.md

 https://code.visualstudio.com/docs/remote/containers

-Install the plugin and select *run inside container* to get the full rust and ink! smart contract developoment environment.
+Using VSCode - Install the plugin and select *run inside container* to get the full rust and ink! smart contract developoment environment.

 ### Testing the contract

-Once inside the dev container you should be able to runt he following.
+Once inside the dev container you should be able to run the following.

 `cargo +nightly test`

+### Building

+`cargo +nightly contract build`

+To get the metadata

+`cargo +nightly contract generate-metadata`